-Co-Signer’s Checklist ~ Five "Yes" Answers You Need Before Signing on the Dotted Line
+Co-Signer’s Checklist - Answer Before Signing on the Dotted Line

 Whether you feel honored or cursed by a co-signer request, the key to making the right decision is in asking the right questions of yourself.
 It should never come down to whether you should, but whether you want to in light of the facts.

 In many of our articles regarding ways to rebuild your credit, establishing new credit may mean finding a person (with good credit) who will be willing to co-sign on a loan — and that person just may be you.
 If you are approached by someone who is trying to rebuild and re-establish their credit, and they ask you to co-sign on a loan, we have these five questions you need to ask yourself before you go down that road.

 1) Do You Know the Person VERY Well?

 Under just about any circumstance, the length of a relationship is less important than its quality.

 On the one hand, you have family members you’ve known all your life and friendships that go back years.
 But considering how reluctant most of us are to discuss money matters, you may find you know relatively little about their financial history.